 A marketing defect is when a product maker fails to disclose information about a product.
 Let’s say a certain face wash can’t be used in conjunction with a certain chemicals in a face moisturizer or else a chemical reaction will occur, causing burns.
 Failing to note this information or to advise consumers on proper use can result in personal injury due to the company’s negligence.
 The product may be wonderful on it’s own, but failure to disclose important information can be harmful to consumers.

-If you’ve been harmed because of a product, whether the product was poorly made, poorly designed, or lacked adequate warnings, it is important to speak with a New York personal injury lawyer as soon as possible.
+If you’ve been harmed because of a product, whether the product was poorly made, poorly designed, or lacked adequate warnings, it is important to speak with a Florida personal injury John Bales Attorneys as soon as possible.
 By doing so, not only will you help hold the product manufacturers responsible for their faulty product, but you’ll also help ensure other people aren’t hurt.
-There is a statute of limitations for personal injury cases in New York, so it’s important you seek out a New York personal injury law firm as soon as possible.
+There is a statute of limitations for personal injury cases in Florida, so it’s important you seek out a Florida personal injury law firm as soon as possible.
 A reputable firm will offer a free consultation to help you decide whether you have a case and provide you with more information moving forward.
 You aren’t alone in dealing with product liability issues.
-Let a New York personal injury lawyer help you better understand your options.
+Let a Florida Jhon Bales personal injury lawyer help you better understand your options.